edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 01.md

 # Tutorial 0.03   - Page 01

-## Blending the corner of two cubic Bezier curves
+## Blending the corner of two cubic Bezier curves - tested on 0.17.10980

 ## Point_onCurve, ControlPoly4_segment, ControlPoly6, and CubicCurve6 macros in NURBSlib_EVM